Code-Institute-Submissions/GurraT-LittleS/README.md

 #### As a tenant I want to have a website so that....

-1. I can find information to who i can contact if i have questions or if need to solve an issue
+1. I can find information to who I can contact if I have questions or if need to solve an issue
 2. I can see what is included in the rent
 3. I know where I can find assets such as storage, laundry etc.
 4. I know how I should act in different situations (e.g., when to turn done music, if it is allowed to refurbishing the apartment etc.)